 If you have symptoms, your doctor may conduct certain tests to identify abnormalities.
 These may include:

-Diagnosis of lung cancer is confirmed with a biopsy.
+Diagnosis of lung cancer and type is confirmed with a biopsy.
 A biopsy is a tissue sample that is removed from the bronchi or lungs.
-After removal, the sample is examined under a microscope.
+After removal, the sample is examined under a microscope with special stains.
 This is the only way to confirm a diagnosis of lung cancer.

-Biopsies needles may be guided by imaging, such as an MRI scan or ultrasound, to improve accuracy.
-Biopsy types include:
+Biopsy needles may be guided by imaging, such as an MRI scan or ultrasound, to improve accuracy.
+Done when the tumor is not reachable by bronchoscopy.
+Types of needle biopsy include:

 Placement of Thoracentesis Needle